NHSDigital/dtos-service-insights/tests/SmokeTests/dtos-service-insights-tests/README.md

 - .
 NET Core SDK (version X. X or higher)
 - Visual Studio 2022 or Visual Studio Code
-- Reqnroll Visual Studio Extension
+- Requirements Roll(Reqnroll) Visual Studio Extension
 - SQL Server (for database testing)
 - Azure Storage Explorer (for blob storage tests)

 ## Configuration

-Create a new file named `appsettings-local.json` in the Config directory of the smoke tests project Copy the template below into the file:
+Create a new file named `appsettings-local.json` in the Configuration(Config) directory of the smoke tests project Copy the template below into the file:

 ```json